cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 #### The Register File

-he Register file contains 32 x 8-bit wide registers that are often referred to as general purpose or working registers in the CPU.
+The Register file (see {numref}`reg_file`) contains 32 x 8-bit wide registers that are often referred to as general purpose or working registers in the CPU.

 ```{figure} pictures/reg_file.jpg
 :name: reg_file